SaltedShroom/Booru-Studio/README.md

 ## Notes

 > This is a solo-maintained project by SaltedShroom and will remain as such for the time beeing
+>
-> monetization options may be maintained or be added to make continued development sustainable
+> Monetization options may be maintained or be added to make continued development sustainable

 ## License